 The screwdriver is a tooling agent that can be manual or power and it is used for screwing and unscrewing screws.
 Its shaft is made up of tough steel to resist twisting and bending.

-Now we are going to study different types of screwdriver in very detail,
+Now we are going to study different types of screwdrivers in every detail,

 - Phillips Screwdriver

 - Clutch Head or Bow Tie Screwdriver